November 2, 2018

 - Don’t put coffee grounds down the drain.
 They won’t harm the garbage disposal, but they can accumulate in pipes and drains, causing clogs.

 - Don’t put egg shells down the drain.
 Egg shells can stick to the sides of your pipes, leading to clogs.

 Bottom line: If you’re not sure if you can put it in the disposal, you probably shouldn’t.
 Just throw it in the trash instead.
-But, if your Uncle Eddy accidently put his leftover turkey bones down the drain and jammed the disposal, give us a call!
+If your Uncle Eddy accidentally put his leftover turkey bones down the drain and jammed the disposal, give us a call!
 At Parker & Sons we’ll fix your problem, so you can go back to enjoying your Thanksgiving!